aca/aca.github.io.bak/log/2020-11_zettelkasten_neuron.md

 As far as I understand, zettelkasten is just a plain note taking system that has no hierarchies.
 Notes are connected by some structured metadata, or just writing links to other notes.
 For linking, neuron use [Wiki-Style links](https://github.com/srid/neuron/pull/351).

-And that's it.
+And ... that's it!
 [Knowledge Management software](https://en.wikipedia.org/wiki/Knowledge_management_software) like neuron will connect them together.

 <img src="./static/zettelkasten.png?centerme" width="500" style='padding: 2rem;'>